 Tony Oyenarte is the Director of Camp Crystal Lake , a year-round outdoor education center that is owned and operated by the School Board of Alachua County.
 Tony and his staff at Camp Crystal Lake have the opportunity to work with over 6800 students annually from the Alachua County area.
 The summer season is busy with a residential summer camp and adventure program.
 Tony has spoken at several regional and national conferences on the value of year-round camping and the partnerships between schools and camps.
 Tony has been very involved with the American Camp Association including: Past-President of the Southeast Section, Florida District Chair, and a current member of the National Transition Team.
 Prior to being the Director at Camp Crystal Lake, Tony was a high school Math and Science teacher at Gainesville High School in Gainesville, Florida.
 View Tony's recorded webinar on developing year-round relationships between camps and schools.

-Tracey C. Gaslin, RN, PhD, CRNI, CPNP is a professor and certified pediatric nurse practitioner specializing in camp nursing and infusion care.
+Tracey C. Gaslin, PhD, CRNI, CPNP, FNP-BC is a professor and nurse practitioner specializing in camp nursing and infusion care.
 Her doctoral degree is in educational and organizational leadership and she publishes the majority of her work in medical camp nursing, pediatric bleeding disorders, and pediatric development.
-She is currently the Medical Director at The Center for Courageous Kids and serves as the Education Chair for the Association of Camp Nurses.
+She is currently the Medical Director at The Center for Courageous Kids and serves as the President for the Association of Camp Nurses.
 Dr. Gaslin also serves on ACA's Healthy Camp Education and Monitoring Program Advisory Committee.
-Learn more about the concussion webinar Tracey will be leading in September 2012 .
+View Tracey's recorded webinar on preventing traumatic head injuries in camps and other youth programs.